bigbluebutton/bigbluebutton.github.io/_posts/2019-02-14-troubleshooting.md

 ### FreeSWITCH fails to start with a SETSCHEDULER error

-When running in a container (like a chroot, OpenVZ or LXC), it might not be possible for FreeSWITCH to set the CPU priority and other tasks is not possible.
+When running in a container (like a chroot, OpenVZ or LXC), it might not be possible for FreeSWITCH to set its CPU priority to [real-time round robin](https://man7.org/linux/man-pages/man2/sched_setscheduler.2.html).
+If not, it will result in lower performance compared to a non-virtualized installation.

-If you see an error starting FreeSWITCH, try running `systemctl status freeswitch.service` and see if you see the error related to SETSCHEDULER
+If you running BigBlueButton in a container and an error starting FreeSWITCH, try running `systemctl status freeswitch.service` and see if you see the error related to SETSCHEDULER

 ```bash
 $ systemctl status freeswitch.service